mabiesen/telegram_export_handler/README.md

 # 3. from existing chat message collection
 CMM.load_messages_from_collection(<collection>)

+# IMPORTANT:
+# Using load method overwrites the existing stored data, this is by design
 ```

 2. Accessing your loaded 'messages' (ChatMessageCollection) and playing with the class methods